JrVerbiest/jrverbiest.github.io/README.md

     General engineering support, data/signal processing, and sensor data cleansing.
 Data from gait (IMU sensor technology) and gait-beat synchronisation measures.

-    As researcher involved in the FWO-funded project from dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.
+    As a researcher involved in the FWO-funded project from dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.

 - **Researcher** @ Karel de Grote University of Applied Science and Arts (KdG), Campus Hoboken, Antwerp, Belgium - part-time & fixed-term, Jan 2020 - Aug 2023.
   Research Projects.